-Here are some simple guidelines that members of NSW Nurses and Midwives’ Association and members of the public should follow when using the NSW Nurses and Midwives’ Association Facebook page, Ratios Put Patient Safety First Facebook page, Aged Care Nurses Facebook page, NSWNMA branch Facebook pages and when posting commentary on SupportNurses on YouTube, the Nurse Uncut blog site and Nurse Uncut Facebook page or when replying to tweets from @nswnma or @nurseuncut.
+Here are some simple guidelines that members of NSW Nurses and Midwives’ Association and members of the public should follow when using the NSW Nurses and Midwives’ Association Facebook page, Ratios: it’s a matter of life or death Facebook page, Aged Care Nurses Facebook page, NSWNMA branch Facebook pages and when posting commentary on SupportNurses on YouTube, the Nurse Uncut blog site and Nurse Uncut Facebook page or when replying to tweets from @nswnma or @nurseuncut.

 Read the Australian Nursing and Midwifery Federation’s policy on use of social media and online networking.

 See a list of all NSWNMA branch Facebook pages.

 While all the social media channels are provided as a communication service to members and the public to comment on issues and campaigns that the NSW Nurses and Midwives’ Association is involved in, inappropriate or offensive comments will be removed.

 Negative or derogatory comments about your employers, managers, clients, patients or work colleagues will also be removed.

 To support campaigns that NSW Nurses and Midwives’ Association is currently engaged in, comments should be made in general terms about wages and workloads or other industrial issues.